inovex/justcause/docs/usage.rst

 Evaluating Learners
 -------------------
 Let's implement a simple evaluation of two learners - a weighted SLearner vs. a standard SLearner.
-The standard SLearner is already provided in :class:`~justcause.learners.SLearner`, while the weighted SLearner requires a slight adaption.
+The standard SLearner is already provided in :class:`~justcause.learners.meta.slearner.SLearner`, while the weighted SLearner requires a slight adaption.
 We define a callable, which takes train and test data, fits a weighted model and predicts ITE for both train and test samples::

     from justcause.learners import SLearner